 1) ASIC audit inspection results

-ASIC review a sample of files in each eighteen month reporting period, focussing on high risk areas in listed companies.
+As part of its audit inspection program, ASIC review a sample of files at each audit firm focussing on high risk areas in listed company audits.

-We have also now published ASIC’s full private inspection report to PwC for the 18 months to June 2018.
+ASIC’s private inspection reports to PwC for the 12 months to 30 June 2019 and the 18 months to June 2018 are available here.

 2) PwC internal inspection results